Activity-aware Human Mobility Prediction with Hierarchical Graph Attention Recurrent Network: Methodology

 \subsection{Temporal Module}

-To model temporal dependencies of human visits, the \textit{temporal module} is designed to encode a user's history trajectory embeddings with learned graph representations $\boldsymbol{H}^{C}, \boldsymbol{H}^{L}$ through recurrent structure and the decoder will map the encoded hidden states to predictions.
-Specifically, we employ an LSTM \cite{hochreiter1997long} to encode both user activity trajectories and location trajectories.
+To model sequential dependencies of human mobility, the \textit{temporal module} is designed to encode a user's trajectory embeddings (from the embedding module) with learned graph representations (from the hierarchical graph attention module) through a recurrent structure.
+Given a user $u$'s trajectory, the learned representation for the $i$th activity or location can be denoted as:

-Given a user $u \in U$'s history trajectory, the input of the activity and the location encoder at $i$th iteration are implemented as: